fischerjooo/PlantCamera/README.md

 # PlantCamera

-A small Python web server designed for Termux on Android.
+A small Python web server designed for Termux on Android

 ## Run